Kaushiki: Puranas

 The story of Kaushiki is described in Devi Mahatmyam of Markandeya Purana.
-The Devi Mahatmyam describes that the goddess Kaushiki appeared from the sheath (or kosha) of the goddess Parvati’s body when the devas sang her praises after she defeated the asuras Sumbha and Nisumbha.
+The Devi Mahatmyam describes that the goddess Kaushiki appeared from the sheath (or kosha) of the goddess Parvati’s body when the devas sang her praises.
 Their eulogies that were intended to be a plea for help caused her to manifest from Parvati's form as a fair-skinned and bright being, earning the epithet 'Gauri'.
 The fact that she had been created from the cells of Parvati caused her to name herself Kaushiki, literally meaning 'woman of the cell'.
 With the fairness of her skin separated from her form, Parvati became dark-skinned and assumed the name of Kali.
 The deities went their separate ways, with Kaushiki departing to the Himalayas.
-The minions of the asura brothers, Chanda and Munda, caught a glimpse of Kaushiki and rushed to urge Sumbha to claim her.
+The minions of the asura brothers, Chanda and Munda, caught a glimpse of Kaushiki and rushed to urge Shumbha to claim her.
 With the help of the Matrikas, who were the female forms of the Trimurti, consisting of Brahmani, Vaishnavi, and Maheshwari, along with Varahi, Narasimhi, and Shakti, and her other half, the goddess Chamunda (Kali), Kaushiki and her forces fought the asuras in a pitched battle in order to vanquish them and restore the natural order.
 Following this, Parvati performed a penance in the Himalayas to restore her shakti and complexion before reuniting with Shiva.